nning/protonutils/README.md

 # list-proton-versions

 Lists configured Proton version per game.
 Can be useful to clean up old runtimes.
+(For now, only works if runtime configuration was overridden at least once.)

 ## TODO